Though I’m ashamed to admit it, my first thought when I heard the news that Charlie Sheen was HIV-positive was that he deserved it.

 Much like you can’t tell the story of the history of the world without taking the bad with the good.
 And, if turning on the nightly news is anything to go by, there’s still a lot of bad.

 Three years after I wrote this article (with some edits I made just now), my feelings have changed somewhat.
 But if reading the copious amounts of literature on the subject of Benoit and questionable behaviour in sports entertainment (some of which I’ve mentioned here and, if you have any interest in this topic whatsoever, I advise you pick up.
 Perhaps I could even lend you a copy ;)), professional wrestling companies aren’t completely innocent in all this.
-One of the sections I edited out of the piece for publication on The Early Bird was about wrestling legend Jimmy “Superfly” Snuka who, in 1983 after a domestic violence incident, was suspected of murdering his girlfriend.
+One of the sections I edited out of the piece for publication on The Scarlett Woman was about wrestling legend Jimmy “Superfly” Snuka who, in 1983 after a domestic violence incident, was suspected of murdering his girlfriend.
 Yet he still appears frequently on WWE television as one of the greatest high-flying wrestlers of all time.
 I guess it goes to show that domestic violence, drug use and all manner of other crimes are passable in the entertainment industry (sorry to bring his name up again, but Charlie Sheen comes to mind), just as long as you’re not found guilty of murder.
 Then you’re really done for.

-[WTAE Pittsburgh’s Channel 4] Homepage.
+Elsewhere: [WTAE Pittsburgh’s Channel 4] Homepage.

 Image via Who’s Dated Who.